Manage Synchronization Domain Entities

 @ participant1.health.ping(participant1)

-res7: Duration = 3047 milliseconds
+res7: Duration = 1843 milliseconds

-Please note that if your sequencer is database-based and you’re horizontally scaling it as described under sequencer high availability, you do not need to pass all sequencer nodes into the command above.
+Please note that if your sequencer is database-based and you’re horizontally scaling it as described in sequencer high availability, you do not need to pass all sequencer nodes into the command above.
 Since they all share the same relational database, you only need to run this initialization step on one of them.

-For non-database-based sequencer such as Ethereum or Fabric sequencers you need to have each node initialized individually.
-You can either initialize such sequencers as part of the initial domain bootstrap shown above or dynamically add a new sequencer at a later point as described in operational processes.
+For a non-database-based sequencer such as Ethereum or Fabric sequencers you need to have each node initialized individually.
+You can either initialize such sequencers as part of the initial sync domain bootstrap shown above or dynamically add a new sequencer at a later point as described in operational processes.

 The process outlined in the previous section only works if all nodes are accessible from the same console environment.
 If each node has its own isolated console environment, the bootstrapping process must be coordinated in steps with the exchange of data via files using any secure channel of communication between the environments.